sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 ### d. *Vectors v/s Points :-*

 - A point in a vector space is the position of the head of the coreresponding vector in that space.
-- When dealing with collection of vectors, it is convinient to dela with them as points; but when individual vectors are considered, considering them as vectors is convinient.
+- When dealing with collection of vectors, it is convinient to deal with them as points; but when individual vectors are considered, considering them as vectors is convenient.

 ### e. *Linearly Dependent Vectors :-*